Pre-Baccalaureate

 Experience

-Many of Brown’s online courses are asynchronous, which means students are not required to log in at a set time of day.
+Most of Brown University’s Summer Session courses are offered online in an asynchronous modality, which means students are not required to log in at a set time of day.
 Some of these courses will have synchronous meeting times that your instructor will determine with enrolled students.
-Classes are typically small, facilitating close collaboration between and among students and instructors.
-Combining all activities related to the class, which includes engagement in online activities, studying and reading, students can expect to spend an average of 25 hours every week for each course throughout the seven-week semester.
-Outside of the classroom, Pre-Baccs have access to a range of virtual Student Life programs.
-See Your Virtual Community for more information.
+Classes are typically small, though some are larger, lecture-based courses.
+This range of class sizes provides students with varied learning environments.
+Combining all activities related to the class, which includes engagement in online activities, studying and reading, students can expect to spend an average of 25 to 30 hours every week for each course throughout the seven-week session, depending on the instructor.
+For example, course content may extend into the seventh week (often referred to as “reading week”) or this time might be spent preparing for examinations and/or a final paper.
+Outside of the classroom, Pre-Baccs have access to a range of virtual Pre-College Student Life programs.
+See Student Life: Your Virtual Community for more information.

 Program Director